boymeetsperl/simplify-blog/README.md

 `gem install feedzirra`

-`ruby simplify.rb && open simplify.html`
+`ruby simplify.rb`

-in its current state, this will generate a single static page with the feed inside feeds.conf
+in its current state, this will generate a single static page with the feed inside feeds.conf. right now it has only been used on OSX 10.7.2 with ruby 2.0.0.